bennyguitar/News-YC---iPhone/README.md

 ## The Code ##

 The root ViewController, App Delegate, and HNSingleton are in the top-level directory, while every other class should be self-documented through the folders they are in (Webservice, Data Objects, Utilities, etc.).
+There are a number of features that are in this code-base that aren't in the public release version (**1.2**) that is on the iOS App Store right now.
+I've tried to document these features in sub-sections labeled **Version 2**, and are currently in-progress (things like logging in and voting).
+Feel free to help out on these features and launch the best HN reader for iOS!

 * Current iOS SDK: 6.0+
 * Current AppStore Version: 1.2